yongkyung-oh/yongkyung-oh.github.io/_pages/research.md

 </div>

 <div class="notice">
-<b>Discussion of the meaning and components of the fourth industrial revolution, and recommendations for Korea to prepare for the fourth industrial revolution</b>, 2017, (Written in Korean)
+<b>Discussion of the meaning and components of the fourth industrial revolution, and recommendations for Korea to prepare for the fourth industrial revolution</b>, Dissertation paper, 2017, (Written in Korean)
 </div>